wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/6-exercise.md

 The prerequisites for this exercise are as follows:

 1. System Administrator access to a Dataverse or Dynamics 365 instance.
-1. A provisioned portals in that environment.
+1. A provisioned portal in that environment.
 1. Maker access to Power Automate.
 2. An Office 365 email account or any other email account that can be accessed in Power Automate via a connector.

 ## Scenario

 Your organization has been using Power Apps for some time and has been recording information about customers and suppliers.
-You have provisioned and configured a Power Apps portal.
-You want to invite one of your suppliers assisting you with the portal management to register as an administrative portal user so that they are able to sign in, access administrator-only content, and perform administrator-specific front-end functions like previewing draft content.
+You've provisioned and configured a Power Apps portal.
+You want to invite one of your suppliers assisting you with the portal management to register as an administrative portal user so that they're able to sign in, access administrator-only content, and perform administrator-specific front-end functions like previewing draft content.

 ## High-level steps